SerenityOS/serenity/Base/usr/share/man/man1/du.md

 ## Description

 Without any options, `du` recursively prints the disk usage of each directory argument and its subdirectories, and of each file argument.
+By default, the sizes are displayed in a unit of 512 bytes.

 ## Options